 Faculty of Education at the University of Lethbridge offers some of the most extensive practicum experiences in Canada.
-L to R: Jaime Iwaasa, Program Specialist; Kelly Vaselenak, Administrative Assistant; and Dr. Robin Bright, Assistant Dean Field Experiences
+L to R: Jaime Iwaasa, Program Specialist; Kelly Vaselenak, Administrative Assistant; and Dr. Robin Bright, Interim Dean Faculty of Education.

 With twenty-seven weeks of practicum built into the Education program at the University of Lethbridge, Field Experiences is vital to the faculty.
 “Student teachers need the opportunity to develop their skills,” says Dr. Robin Bright (BA’79; BEd’81; MEd’88).
 “Practicums give them a chance to apply and practice in the field what they learn on campus each semester.”As assistant dean of field experiences, Bright oversees a small but dynamic team who coordinate between 900 and 1000 placements a year.
 Their goal is to balance the needs of the students with the needs of the field — administrators, teacher associates, mentors, billets and other stakeholders — in an environment that fairly, positively, and productively represents the interests of all.

 “We like to give practicum students a variety of experiences,” says program specialist Jaime Iwaasa, who looks after placements for Professional Semesters I, II, and III.
 “Different classrooms and grades, and a chance to work within their major as well as grow outside of it.
 We sincerely appreciate the teachers and administrators who open their schools and classrooms to impart a wealth of experience and knowledge on our students.”